sourcegraph/about/handbook/product/roles/index.md

 # Roles on the Product team

 This page lists the roles on the product team.

-See our [careers page](../../../company/careers.md) for open positions and [product interviews](./interviews/index.md) for details on our interview processes.
+- Open product roles are listed on the [company careers page](../../../company/careers.md).
+- [Interview processes documentation](./interviews/index.md) has detailed steps for each role.

 ## Product Manager